 - Cross measure the cabinet diagonally to ensure that the unit is square, then nail the back panel into place along all of the rabbeted edges.
 No glue is required on the rabbets where the back panel fits.

 - Turn the cabinet over again, and cut lengths of screen molding to cover the cut edges of the plywood sides, shelves, top, and bottom.
 Tack them into place.

 Install the Cabinet

 To install the cabinet, place it against the wall in the area where it should be mounted.
-Check the unit for plumb with a level, then attach it to the wall studs using 3-inch wood screws through the two nailers in the back of the pantry.
+Check the unit for plumb with a level, then attach it to the wall studs using three-inch wood screws through the two nailers in the back of the pantry.